Dive into the Docs

 Understanding Field Types in Zero

-Understanding Field Types in Zero When you create a database in Zero, you define the kind of data each column will hold.
-These are known as field types. ...
+Understanding Field Types in Zero When you create a database in Zero, each column has a field type that controls how values are validated, shown in the UI...

 Organizing Your Data — Move, Clone & Clean Up

-As your vault grows, you may want to reorganize things — move a database to another vault, clone its structure, or delete unused ones.
-Zero makes it simple t...
+Organizing Your Data — Move, Clone & Clean Up As your vault grows, you may want to reorganize things — move a database to another vault, clone its str...

 Encryption in Zero — How Your Data Stays Safe

 Encryption in Zero: How Your Data Stays Safe Security is at the core of Zero.
-Your sensitive data is never stored in plain text — it's encrypted using you...
+Sensitive values are never stored in plain text — they’re encrypted and only...

 Using the Zero API